ycrc/PIL/setup.md

 Feel free to download a copy of the sample files on the computer in front of you, but in order to follow along, you need to download the files on the remote computer.

 Copy the lines below and paste them into your terminal window.
 To paste in putty, right click the mouse in the window.
-In Terminal use <kbd>⌘<kbd> + <kbd>v<kbd>
+In Terminal use <kbd>⌘</kbd> + <kbd>v</kbd>

 ~~~
 wget https://brevans.github.io/PIL/data/PIL-data.zip